davidsimpsonapps/sitemap-to-index-now/README.md

 https://help.dsapps.dev/__attachments/4851237027/ad82765dd09f4b659764deea744d90eb.txt
 ```

-So all that was required was a permanent redirect–
+So all that was required was a permanent redirect –

 From: